sornwill/safe-eats/README.md

 ## General info

-- Safe Eats - written by John Leintz, William Sorn, and Ahmed Bule.
+- Safe Eats - Safe Eats - This is a feature that was not implemented for the site Eat Safe.
+The feature allows the user to see what the Covid19 statistics are for the searched state.

 ## Screenshots